 Adventure trips & time for presence

-A special part of the experience of walking the Camino is the many meetings and moments with other travelers.
 Most people walk, others cycle, and several times I have met pilgrims on horseback, or with a donkey as a companion.
-It is easy to get into conversation about the day's challenges, and whatever else we want to share with each other.
-A community quickly develops, and then it is funny how you meet each other again and again, like when my father and I ran into most of our new Camino friends in Santiago.
+It is easy to get into conversation about the day's challenges and whatever else we want to share.
+A community quickly develops, and it is funny how you meet each other again and again, like when my father and I ran into our new friends in Santiago de Compostela.
 Ready for a last toast with Irene, Mette, Jan, Valdemar and the Canadian professor.
-Suddenly they were there again.

-People walk the Camino for many reasons.
-Often it stems from a desire for personal development or a need for a little respite.
-My own first walk in 2012 was about getting down to business and feeling myself after several years of work rush and generally a lot to look forward to - but after a week I was instead quite exhausted after many long days and no less stressed than when I had left home.
-There had also been good moments along the way, but I had not managed to slow down and surrender to mindfulness.
-All the time on the way to the next thing, busy counting km. and checking the progress of the day with my little head.
+People choose the Camino for different reasons, and for many the journey is an enriching respite from everyday routines.
+My own first walk in 2012 was about getting down to business and finding myself after several years of work rush and generally a lot to look forward to, but after a week, I was exhausted after long walking days and no less stressed than when I left home.
+There had also been good moments along the way, but I had not yet managed to slow down and listen to my body's signals.
+The whole time I was busy calculating distances and controlling the course of the day with my little head.

 Stories from the Camino